Agios Nikolaos Church

-Agios Nikolaos Church was in service until 1921 and was abandoned after the departure of the community during the Cilicia Christian evacuation.
+Agios Nikolaos Church was in service until the Greek genocide in 1921 and was abandoned after the departure of the community during the Cilicia Christian evacuation.

 The church was converted into Archaeology Museum in 1950.
 Archaeology Museum moved to a new location in 1972.
 In 1983, the church was occupied by the newly formed Ethnography Museum.
-The church is restored to its origin in 2015 and renamed Kuruköprü Monumental Church.
+Later, it was used as a museum depot, and in 2015 the church became the Kuruköprü Church Memorial Museum.
 Provincial Public Library temporarily moved into the building in 2023.
 The library will return to its original location after the earthquake damage is fully renovated.